vivek-cyber-security/google-cybersecurity-notes/day-17-phishing-and-social-engineering.md

 - Attackers send fake emails or messages
 - They try to make the user click a malicious link
 - The goal is to steal passwords, OTP, bank details or personal data
-- Phishing mostly targets human mistakes
+- Phishing mostly targets human mistakes.

 ## Types of Phishing